HackSoc/constitution/appendices/D-code-of-conduct.md

 # Appendix D: Code of Conduct

-This appendix lays out the code of conduct that all HackSoc Members must adhere by.
-This code of conduct can also be found on the HackSoc [Website](https://www.hacksoc.org/coc.html), which also details some conventions used in HackSoc spaces.
+This appendix lays out the code of conduct that all HackSoc members must adhere by.
+This code of conduct can also be found on the HackSoc [website](https://www.hacksoc.org/coc.html), which also details some conventions used in HackSoc spaces.

 ## Values Statement